codecell/archy-test-ui/README.md

 4. Install project dependencies `npm install`
 5. To run migrations and start the express server, navigate to src/index.ts and `un-comment` the `await sequelizeInstance.sync` call then run `npm run dev` to serve the project.

-## Installation(UI)
+## Installation(Frontend)
-Follow the steps below to setup a local development environment for the frontend.
-First ensure you have [Mysql2](https://www.mysql.com/) installed, and a version of [Node.js](http://nodejs.org/) equal or greater than v6.10.0 .
+Follow the steps below to setup a local development environment.
+First ensure you have [Create-react-app](https://reactjs.org/) and associated build packs installed, and a version of [Node.js](http://nodejs.org/) equal or greater than v6.10.0 .

 1. Clone the repository from a terminal; git clone `https://github.com/codecell/archy-test-ui.git`.
 2. Navigate to the project directory `cd archy-test-ui`